 So the best strategy, albeit uncomfortable, is to take a maximalist view of what constitutes a breach and loss of data, own up to it, and make the changes necessary to ensure that you minimize your vulnerabilities to future breaches.
-For help with such changes, check out our guide:

 Follow all of the necessary regulations about notification: notify all the third-party bodies and notify the local information compliance officer (ICO).
 For regulations like GDPR, you have a narrow 72-hour window for reporting incidents, so don't dilly dally.

 Be proactive.
 Inform your users and customers of the breach and how they may or may not have been affected by it.
 The worst place for people to hear that their personal information might have been stolen is on the news.
 Get out in front of notification, and it will help smooth the process of winning back trust.